Disney Institute

-Club Lake Villas: Added in a later building phase and were meant to appeal to conventioneers attending meetings at the Walt Disney World Conference Center.

-Grand Vista Suites: Four single-family dwellings originally constructed as model homes for the residential development.

 As The Disney Institute Resort

-In 1996, the Villas became part of the Disney Institute.
-The Vacation Villas became known as Townhomes and The Club Lake Villas/Club Suites became known as Bungalows at this time.
 Early on the Disney Institute hosted 40 different programs with 3-day to a week long stay ranging in price from $429 to $1,310.
 The Conference Center, as well as other common buildings, were renovated and absorbed into the institute.
 Institute buildings included 28 program studios, a 225-seat performance center, a 1,150-seat outdoor amphitheater, a 400-seat cinema, a closed-circuit TV station (DITV), a radio station (WALT) and a sports and fitness center with a full service spa.
 The resort had a restaurant called "Seasons" and featured a themed dinner menu that rotated nightly.